xPegasus47/ProjectPlaceholder/readme.txt

 -=-=-=- -==-=- -==-=- -==-=- -==-=-
- TIME FANTASY - JUNGLE TILESET
+ TIME FANTASY - BEACH TILESET
 -==-=- -==-=- -==-=- -==-=- -==-=-

 Thank you for downloading this tileset!

-This jungle tileset is a FREE release for anybody to download.
+This tileset is a FREE release for anybody to download.
 I created this set as a reward for reaching a goal on my Patreon page.
 Thanks to my wonderful patrons for making this free release possible! patreon.com/finalbossblues

 This tileset is a mini-expansion for the Time Fantasy RPG assets.
 It's compatible with all other graphics that I release